SElBeltagy/SOIT_Exam_Checker/README.md

 ## 2. Exam Schedule File (Excel format)

-This is a single Excel file containing the complete exam schedule.
+This is a single Excel file containing the complete exam schedule. <br>
+**MAKE SURE YOU LEAVE THE FIRST ROW EMPTY AND REMOVE ALL FILTERS BEFORE SAVING THE FILE**

 ### 🗂 Sheet Structure